SepehrAkbari/objectness/README.md

 ## Usage

-To use the module, make sure you have a version of Python 3.8 or higher installed, along with the OpenCV saliency module which is included in their full package.
+To use the module, make sure you have a version of Python 3.8 or higher, Go-lang, and a C compiler installed, along with the OpenCV saliency module which is included in their full package.

 First, clone the repository: